Jump to Section

 Editor’s note: This post was originally written in 2016 and, while the best practices remain as relevant as ever, the article has been updated to include even more insight into landing page SEO and how it can be used to drive more traffic to your pages.
 Dig in!

 When marketers build landing pages they usually do so with paid traffic (PPC and social media ads) in mind.
-However, depending on the campaign and your goals, landing page SEO should also be an important part of your traffic generation strategy.
+However, depending on the campaign and your goals, landing page SEO rank should also be an important part of your traffic generation strategy.

 But when exactly is search engine optimization important for your landing pages and how do you implement it?